 Do the holidays have you stressed out?
 I’m with you, sister!
 The five gifts rule helps ease the gift-giving stress that accompanies the holidays.

-Do your research: Once you have an idea of what kind of gifts each person would like, do a bit of research to find the best deals and compare prices.
+Once you know what kind of gifts each person would like, do some research to find the best deals.
+Consider unique gifts that are meaningful or useful to the person you’re buying for.
 Also, start buying earlier in the year.
 November 1st is a great time to start shopping for holiday gifts.

-Keep it simple: You don’t have to go over the top – sometimes, the simplest gifts are the most meaningful.
+You don’t have to go over the top – sometimes, when gift-giving, the simplest gifts are the most meaningful.

 By following these tips, you can ensure everyone gets something special without going into debt this holiday season!

-When it comes to stockings, you can keep the 5 gift rule in mind or not.
+When it comes to stocking stuffers, you can keep the 5 gift rule in mind or not.
 It’s really up to you!
 If you choose to give an additional gift, that’s okay.

 And if you don’t, that’s okay too.
 It’s really up to your own personal preference.
 As your children get older, try and make sure that you do something similar to what you did the year before.